jsiegenthaler/homebridge-eosstb/README.md

 Rewind and Fast Forward are also supported in the EOSSTB plugin, but these commands are not exposed in the current Apple TV Remote.
 If Apple TV ever expose buttons for these commands in the future, then they will work.

 ## Limitations
 ### Channel Count
-Due to HomeKit limitations, the maximum services for a single accessory is 100.
+Due to HomeKit limitations, the maximum services for a single accessory are 100.
 Over this value the Home app will no longer respond.
 Services used in this set-top box accessory are:
 1. Information service (Name, model, serial number of the accessory)
 2. Television service (for controlling the TV accessory)